 Historically, a gluten-free diet has mostly been used by people who have celiac disease.
 This is an autoimmune disease in which the immune system attacks the cell lining of the small intestine and it affects approximately one in 100 people.
 When people who have celiac eat gluten, it damages the small intestine and can cause symptoms that can be debilitating, such as gas, bloating, headaches, and joint pain.
 Such individuals should follow a strict gluten-free diet.

 Some people who have not tested positive for celiac may experience similar symptoms when eating gluten.
-Until very recently, there was no proof that such a sensitivity existed and the reactions these individuals had to eating gluten was considered a bit of a mystery.
-A recent study showed that people with non-celiac gluten sensitivity actually also experienced intestinal cell damage when consuming gluten.
+In the past, there was no proof that such a sensitivity existed and the reactions these individuals had to eating gluten was considered a bit of a mystery.
+Studies now have shown that people with non-celiac gluten sensitivity also experienced intestinal cell damage when consuming gluten.
 At present, it is not confirmed that gluten is the root cause.

 Example: gluten and rheumatoid arthritis

-Social media abounds with claims that going gluten-free can cure RA, but research in the field has so far not shown a definitive link.
+Social media abounds with claims that going gluten-free can cure RA, but research in the field has not shown a definitive link.
 There are a number of other possible reasons for a potential easing of symptoms.
 For instance, the joint pain associated with celiac disease can resemble RA.
-As well, when you have one autoimmune condition, you’re more likely to develop a second.
+In addition, when you have one autoimmune condition, you’re more likely to develop a second.
 That is, celiac and RA can coexist, but are not connected in a causative way.

 Is there a downside to going gluten-free?